Grenadingue/htest/htest-server/source/documentation/user_guide.md

 ![tree family actions](./images/tree_families_family_actions.png)

 A click on the `View` button will bring you to the family details view.
 More details on the tree family view [here](#tree-family-view).
+To get back of this page, use the left panel to click on `Test tree library`.

 ![first tree family view](./images/first_tree_family_view.png)

 A click on the `Update` button will bring you to the family update view.
 More details on the tree family update view [here](#tree-family-update-view).
+To get back of this page, use the left panel to click on `Test tree library`.

 ![first tree family update view](./images/tree_family_update_view.png)